dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/er-em-configuration-page/_index.md

 ![](2024-12-02_AdditionalForUser.png)

 >[!note]
 >The CPT Code field for "Additional Charges" is optional, as some organizations use charges without an associated CPT Code.
+The CDM field is mandatory for all Additional Charges, and CPT Codes are required for all other E/M charge types.
+When an Additional Charge without a CPT Code is added to an account from the E/M Viewer, it will be added to the E/M Summary normally without generating an error.